Deploy Control Plane Only

 ---|---|

-Blob Storage | Storage used for storing source code, models and ml artifacts.
+Blob Storage | Control-plane needs access to one blob storage to store the code uploaded for building the docker image.
 This can be backed by AWS S3, Azure Blob Storage, GCS, etc. |

 Secret Store | Secret store to store the secrets for the deployment.
 This can be backed by AWS SSM, Azure Vault, GCS, etc. |